Open-Email/MailHTTPS-Protocol/README.md

 Mail/HTTPS restricts messaging to parties that have mutually agreed to engage in a message exchange.
 Messages are shared only among authorized and consenting users, significantly enhancing privacy and security in the communication process.

-To protect users from unauthorized messages and preserve the privacy of correspondents’ identities from third parties such as service or infrastructure providers, Mail/HTTPS creates a unique, mutual connection identifier for each email connection between two parties.
+To protect users from unauthorized messages and preserve the privacy of correspondents' identities from third parties such as service or infrastructure providers, Mail/HTTPS creates a unique, mutual connection identifier for each email connection between two parties.
 This identifier, called a “link,” symbolizes the connection and is derived from the two involved addresses.

 Mail/HTTPS links ensure that the identities of correspondents remain confidential and undisclosed to email service providers throughout the duration of the email exchange.
-At the same time, these links allow service providers to apply allowlisting rules, maintaining security without compromising user privacy.
+At the same time, these links allow service providers to apply allow-listing rules, maintaining security without compromising user privacy.

 ## Broadcasts